Can I Get High on Vicodin?

 Addiction – Vicodin has a strong euphoric effect which can lead to intense cravings for the drug, and obsessive use over a period of time.
 It is possible to get addicted to Vicodin if taken recreationally or to feel better.
 Additionally, addiction can cause physical dependence and the individual cannot deny their cravings despite suffering negative consequences in their family life, work or socially.

 How can an individual tell if they are addicted to Vicodin?
 The questions the individual must ask themselves are:

 Have they increased dosage because they were no longer getting the desired effects?

 Do they experience painful withdrawal symptoms when not taking Vicodin?

 Do they crave Vicodin even though it causes negative consequences in their life?

 If the answers to the above questions is yes, then the individual probably has an addiction to Vicodin.

-At Blueprints our staff members have first hand experience in addiction and recovery.
+At Blueprints For Recovery, our staff members have first-hand experience in addiction and recovery.
 We can offer programs that provide individualized support to young adults facing addiction recovery.
 Call us to get on the path to healing.